mileswwatkins/wmata_rush_hour_promise/README.md

 ![](wmata-back2good-screenshot.png)

 The Washington Metropolitan Area Transportation Authority (or affectionally, WMATA) rolled out [the "Rush Hour Promise" program](https://www.wmata.com/fares/smartrip/rush-hour-promise.cfm) in 2018, as part of the organization's Back2Good initiative to revive its reputation.
-The Promise provides a full refund to Metrorail riders when train delays result in a significantly late arrivals at their destinations, during peak commuting hours.
+The Promise provides a full refund to Metrorail riders when train delays result in a significantly late arrival to their destinations, during peak commuting hours.

+This repository demonstrates scraping the data from [WMATA's Daily Service Report Listings](https://www.wmata.com/service/daily-report/list.cfm), and structuring it into a CSV for analysis.

 ### Caveats to the data [[source](https://www.washingtonpost.com/news/dr-gridlock/wp/2018/01/11/is-metros-rush-hour-promise-as-good-as-it-sounds/)]